We have so far talked about types only informally. When we wrote earlier:

 1 is of type

-In reality, the Ergo compiler understands which types your expressions have and can detect whether those expressions apply to the right kinds of values or not.
+In reality, the Ergo compiler understands which types your expressions have and can detect whether those expressions apply to the right type(s) or not.

-The simplest of types are atomic types which describe the various kinds of atomic values allowed in Ergo.
-Those atomic types are:
+The simplest of types are primitive types which describe the various kinds of literal values we saw in the previous section.
+Those primitive types are:

 The Ergo compiler understand types and can detect type errors when you write expressions.
 For instance, if you write: